spencermountain/compromise/plugins/typeahead/README.md

 nlp.typeahead(['swimsuit'], { safe:false })
 nlp('swim').has('swimsuit') //true
 ```
-the compromise lexicon includes ~14k words, but very-few common nouns, and is not meant to be a perfect-guard against prefix-collisions, like this.
+the compromise lexicon includes ~14k words, but very few common nouns.
+It is not meant to be a perfect-guard against prefix-collisions, like this.
-So please don't lean on this feature too-hard.
+So please don't lean on this safe feature too-hard.

 <!-- spacer -->
 <div >